dessa-oss/atlas/api_docs/sources/configs.md

 ```

 **end_point**: defines full path to where to store cache files.
 The default is `local` which means it will use current project directory.
 For AWS and GCP deployments, this path can be specified with the following format: `<bucket>/path/to/archives`.
 By specifying the job_deployment_env, Foundations will automatically determine the right endpoint.

+Foundations also supports cross-environment storage for the cache.
+By specifying the URI schema of the desired endpoint, the cached stages can be stored in a different location from where the actual job was run.
+For example, if a job is deployed to GCP but you want to store the cached stages in AWS, you can specify the full path with URI schema as: `s3://<bucket>/path/to/archives`

+Supported URI schemas are: `gcp://`, `s3://`, `sftp://`, `local://`

 ### Additional Configurations